paragkatkar/katacoda-scenarios-1/understanding-graphql-using-imbob/step2.md

 https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com

-Add the following JSON to the headers section of GraphQL Playground to authenticate the UI to the IMBOB GraphQL API
+Add the following JSON to the HTTP Headers section in the lower left of GraphQL Playground to authenticate the UI to the IMBOB GraphQL API

 `{"authorization":"ch3ddarch33s3"}`{{copy}}